RedHat-SP-Security/keylime-tests/TESTING.md

 ## Running CI tests from the upstream keylime project

-Clone the upstream keylime bits (and change the branch if needed).
+Clone the keylime source code from the upstream project (or your fork) and change the branch if necessary.

 ```
 # git clone https://github.com/keylime/keylime.git
+# cd keylime
+# git checkout BRANCH
 ```

-Test plan for functional CI tests is stored in `packit.yaml`.
+Test plans for functional CI tests are stored in `packit-ci.fmf`.
-You may want to edit the file e.g. to point to a different tests repository and branch by modifying the section listed below.
+The `discover` section of a test plan instructs `tmt` to run tests from the `keylime-tests` repository.

 ```
 discover: